KuronoaScarlet/PlatformerGame/README.md

  - Space Bar - Jump.

  The game also supports a debug mode!
- - F1 - Start from Level 1.
+ - F1 - Go to Level 1.
+ - F2 - Go to Level 2.
  - F3 - Start from the beggining of the current Level.
  - F5 - Save the current game state.
  - F6 - Load the previous state.
  - F9 - View colliders.
  - F10 - God Mode.
+ - F11 - Change Framerate Cap.

 ## Developers